Hardy souls across New England shoveling out after major snow storm

 That system is expected to bring heavy snowfall across portions of Wisconsin, Minnesota, much of the Dakotas and even down into Nebraska and western Kansas with the potential of 8 to 12 inches of snow, with higher amounts across the eastern Dakotas and portions of central Minnesota, he added.

+The weather service said snow showers were expected through Sunday night at elevations around 5,000 to 6,000 feet (1.5 to 1.8 kilometers).

+Unsettled weather with additional rain and snow showers were forecast for the Flagstaff area Monday and Tuesday with another storm system potentially moving into northern Arizona next weekend.

-Associated Press writers Phil Marcelo in East Meadow, New York, and Julie Walker in New York City contributed to this report.
+Associated Press writers Phil Marcelo in East Meadow, New York, Julie Walker in New York City and Walter Berry in Phoenix contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.